rayhu/bert-dependency-parsing-visualization/design.md

 **Method:**

-Select the right heads.
+1. Select the right heads.
 As BERT has 12 layers and 12 heads in each layer.
 We have 144 possible heads to investigate.
+Lower layers first.

-Analyze each attention head in each layer separately.
+2. Analyze each attention head in each layer separately.

-Calculate the matching score between each head's attention graph and the Gold Dependency Tree.
+3. Calculate the matching score between each head's attention graph and the Gold Dependency Tree.

-Matching Metrics:
+**Matching Metrics:**

 UAS (Unlabeled Attachment Score): Checks if the dependency relations are correct without considering the labels.